bitknox/Raven/benchmarking/README.md

 type BenchmarkResult struct {
  // The name of the benchmark
  Name string `json:"name"`
- // The time it took to run the benchmark
- Time float64 `json:"time"`
+ // The time it took to run the benchmark (milliseconds) Time float64 `json:"time"`
  // The number of iterations
  Iterations int `json:"iterations"`